 In the post, “How the Power of Expectations Can Allow You to ‘Bend Reality’” the author suggests that we take some time and think about expectations and consider alternatives.
 By just blindly accepting that an expectation will occur, our minds bend reality and give us a sense of permanence and inevitability that the expectation will be met.

 When we have expectations about ourselves, we often have to deal with a level of corresponding pressure.
 For example, if we expect to win a contest, we put pressure on ourselves to do so.
 That pressure can work for us or against us.
-When the pressure is motivating, it allows us to focus, work towards achieving our expectation, and evaluate potential obstacles.
+When the pressure is motivating, it allows us to focus, work towards achieving our expectations, and evaluate potential obstacles.
 However, the pressure can also be overwhelming which clutters our brains with angst associated with failure.

 Since the author believes that expectations can bend reality, he also suggests that you take the time to look at your expectations more closely.
 Determine if you have enough information to support that expectation, and then develop a realistic approach to meeting it.